RockLib/RockLib.Logging/README.md

 ## Logging Adapters
 * Console Log Provider
+  * Provider to write all logged messages to the active console
 * Email Log Provider
+  * Provider to end logging events to an email address.
 * File Log Provider
+  * Provider to output the log based on the Formatter to a flat file
+* Rolling File Log Provider
+  * Provider to output to a flat file, like the File Log Provider, but this provider will roll over files based on size/time.
 * Formattable Log Provider
+  *
 * Http Endpoint Log Provider
-* Rolling File Log Provider
+  * Provider to post the logged messages to an HTTP endpoint of your choosing.